kunyora/kunyora-website/docs/router_component_api_overview.md

 ### `name`

 specifies the unique name for your application.
-If you are code splitting your app on the `route` level, then make sure the name specified here is the same as the one specifed in the `Connector` component.
+If you are code splitting your app at the `route` level, then make sure the name specified here is the same as the one specifed in the `Connector` component.

 | Type   | Required |
 | ------ | -------- |